jmuganga54/The-Modern-Javascript/03 JavaScript Basics Variables and Flow Control/README.md

 }
 console.log(varTwo)

+//EXpected output:
+varOne
+varTwo
+varTwo is not defined
 ```
-The thing we want to pay attention to when it comes to scoping is the code blocks in our script.So the only thing we have right now that creates a code block is the if statement.There are other structures in the language that will also create code blocks but we'll get to those later like funtion.
+The thing we want to pay attention to when it comes to scoping is the code blocks in our script.So the only thing we have right now that creates a code block is the if statement.There are other structures in the language that will also create code blocks but we'll get to those later like function.

-> There are two types of scope, global scope and local scope.`Global scope` contain all of the things defined outside of all code blocks.`Local scope` thesse are things define inside a code block.
+> There are two types of scope, global scope and local scope.`Global scope` contain all of the things defined outside of all code blocks.`Local scope` theses are things define inside a code block.

 In a scope you can access variables defined in that scope, or in any parent/ancestor scope